 Four-cylinder engines will again form the bulk of the line-up, with most TTs sold featuring 1.8 and 2.0-litre TFSI engines ranging from 180bhp to 220bhp.
 There will also be a cleaner and more powerful version of the existing 168bhp 2.0-litre TDI diesel, capable of over 60mpg.

 It’s unclear whether Audi will offer the cylinder deactivation technology seen on the 138bhp A1 Sportback 1.4 TFSI on the larger 1.8 and 2.0 engines, but an engineer told us it was a definite possibility.

 At the top of the range, the TT-S will get an all-new 2.0-litre turbo, producing 275bhp and 380Nm of torque.
 But the TT-RS will stick with a reworked version of its five-cylinder 2.5-litre TFSI, boosted to around 375bhp.

-A fabric-roof Audi TT Roadster will follow a few months after the coupe debuts (possible at the Geneva Motor Show in March 2014), while a five-cylinder Audi TT-RS with around 375bhp will top the range.
-Following the blueprint of the TT ultra quattro concept shown earlier this year, a more focused, featherweight TT with a stripped-out cabon and an exotic material mix is also possible. ￼
+A fabric-roof Audi TT Roadster will follow a few months after the coupe debuts, while a five-cylinder Audi TT-RS with around 375bhp will top the range.
+Following the blueprint of the TT ultra quattro concept shown earlier this year, a more focused, featherweight TT with a stripped-out cabin and an exotic material mix is also possible. ￼